Hunting Dog Names – 215+ Names for Your Puppy PalLast updated: by Jessi Larson

 - Artemis – In Greek mythology, Artemis was the goddess of the hunt.
-How perfect is this name?
+So, how perfect is this name?

-- Athena – Athena was basically the gal who was good at everything, including war strategy.
-She was known for her wisdom, strength and athleticism.
+- Athena – Athena was the gal who was good at everything, including war strategy.
+She was known for her wisdom, strength, and athleticism.